tl-its-umich-edu/StudentDashboard/README.md

 # Implementation

 This server implements both a single page UI and a Rest API.
-The Rest api can be used independenly if that is appropriate.
+The Rest api can be used independently if that is appropriate.
 It assumes that authentication has already been done and the request object has a valid value for REMOTE_USER.

 The server is implemented using Ruby Sinatra.